danielabar/meblog/src/markdown/rails-slack-app-part3-slash-command-with-modal-response.md

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
 It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

-Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives entirely with Slack.
-[Part 2](../rails-slack-app-part2-slash-command-with-text-response) explained how to implement a Slack Slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
+Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives with Slack.
+[Part 2](../rails-slack-app-part2-slash-command-with-text-response) explained how to implement a Slack slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
 Now in Part 3, we will learn how to implement another slash command `/retro-feedback` that will respond with a modal form, allowing the user to enter some feedback for the retrospective such as something the team should keep on doing, or stop doing, or something new to try.

 The interaction starts with a user entering the `/retro-feedback` slash command in a Slack workspace where the [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse) app has been added: